Check if your property is at risk of flooding: Risk of flooding from reservoirs .

-During the recent flooding, many of the council’s communication networks were not available or were severely disrupted in areas affected by power loss.
+During the flooding of winter 2015, many of the Council’s communication networks were not available or were severely disrupted in areas affected by power loss.
 The loss of power and the inability to communicate effectively affected both the response and the recovery.

 We have done a review of the Council’s response to the flooding, and it is strongly recommended that a Borough wide radio network is put in place.
 This will cover the whole of the Calder Valley, as this has been deemed critical to saving lives and reducing harm.
 A tried and tested VHF radio system is being created for Calderdale.
 This system will rely on several antennae and repeater sites which transmit the signals required to provide that “blanket” coverage.

 The radio network will not only add effectiveness to the Council’s response, but provide an additional means of communication within the community during major incidents or emergency responses.

 See: VHF Radio System FAQs [PDF 61KB] for more information.

 If the weather causes disruption to services, schools closure, or the cancellation of events, information will be published online.
 See: Emergency updates and service disruptions .

 You can find current information on flooding, weather and traffic disruptions at Calderdale’s community website: Eye on Calderdale .

 For mapping data that includes GaugeMap (river gauge data), see: Data Works .